 How to treat a reef cut in Indonesia

 Protection - If you’re coming to Indonesia for a surf trip, then protect yourself from Injury.
-We recommend getting a decent pair of reef boots.
-I like surfing in a spring suit to give extra protection from the reef.
+If your planning on surfing shallow reef breaks then we recommend getting a decent pair of reef boots.
+I surf with a 2mm neoprene vest for extra protection from the reef.
 It's also worth considering a helmet especially on the more critical reef breaks.
 When you wipe out tuck your legs up and don't kick off the bottom.
 Use your arms to protect your head and try and relax during every wipeout.
 Reef cuts are common place in Bali and across Indonesia, Staph infection is a real risk and Infections can get nasty real quick.
 Here is our breakdown of how to treat a reef cut when your in Indonesia?

 Clean the wound – Use sterile water (bottled water) to irrigate